junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Elkins looks at him, reaching for something hidden underneath the bar stand.
 Supposedly a shotgun.

-"I wouldn't recommend that."
+"I suggest not."
 Dean shifts his aim toward him.
 The bartender stops moving, hands slowly rising.

 "What's this about?"
 The old man is still surprisingly chill, not even showing much curiosity.